 After your plant is watered in and settled, you can also build up a ring of soil at the edge of the planting hole to form a saucer which will help hold surface water in the root zone.
 Mulching with 2-4 inches of compost will also aid in keeping the soil moist and weed-free.
 Keep mulch at least several inches away from the crown to prevent rot.

-Bare root is only available at Swansons this time of year (February- early March).
+Note: Bare root is only available at Swansons this time of year (February- early March).
+Learn more about growing fruits and berries here.